canro91/canro91.github.io/_posts/2022-10-17-UnitTestingPrinciplesPracticesTakeaways.md

 cover-alt: "<PutYourCoverAltHere>"
 ---

 This book won't teach you how to write a unit test step by step.
 But, it will teach you how unit testing fits the larger picture of a software project.
-Also, This book shows how to write integration tests and test the database.
+Also, this book shows how to write integration tests and test the database.
 These are my takeaways.

 ## 1. What is a unit test?